 For centuries, seamen told stories about encounters with extremely big, ship-sinking waves, much bigger than any wave surrounding them.
 According to sailors, these waves were also so steep – almost vertical, insurmountable walls of water.

 Until 1995 (see the Draupner wave section below), scientists often dismissed these stories as absurd.
-But it’s normal given the rarity of credible eyewitnesses, as people who encountered these huge waves usually were not coming back to tell their tale.
+But it’s normal given the rarity of credible eyewitnesses, as people who encountered these huge waves usually did not come back to tell their tale.
 Furthermore, sailors like made-up stories and exaggerating things.
-So, rogue waves considered sailors’ yarn, just like giant sea monsters (i.e. Kraken) or mermaids.
+So, rogue waves were considered sailors’ yarn, just like other shipmen’s tales like giant sea monsters (i.e. Kraken) or mermaids.

-Not only sailors, even scientists who witnessed a rogue wave were ridiculed: for example, in 1826, French scientist, explorer, and naval officer Captain Jules Dumont d’Urville (23 May 1790 – 8 May 1842) reported waves as high as 108 feet (33 meters) in the Indian Ocean with three colleagues as witnesses.
-He was publicly ridiculed by fellow scientist François Arago (26 February 1786 – 2 October 1853), the French mathematician, physicist, astronomer, freemason, and politician.
+In the past, not only sailors, but even scientists who witnessed a rogue wave were ridiculed: for example, in 1826, French scientist, explorer, and naval officer Captain Jules Dumont d’Urville (23 May 1790 – 8 May 1842) reported waves as high as 108 feet (33 meters) in the Indian Ocean with three colleagues as witnesses.
+He was publicly ridiculed by fellow scientist François Arago (26 February 1786 – 2 October 1853), the French mathematician, physicist, astronomer, and politician.

 In the early 19th century, it was widely held that no wave could exceed 30 feet (9 meters).